33 Wonderful Things to Do in Victoria, BC (by Locals!)

 See the Parliament Buildings on a 2-hour luxury city tour

 Short on time?
 Maybe visiting Victoria on a cruise?
-This private city tour in a deluxe SUV (flat rate for up to six people) covers the best of Victoria in just two hours – Parliament Buildings included.
+This private city tour in a deluxe SUV (flat rate for up to six people) hits the most popular attractions in just two hours – Parliament Buildings included.

 8) Uncover scandals at Craigdarroch Castle